 Other Options

 If you don't have a reverse mortgage but are looking for opportunities to take equity out of your home as cash, a HELOC with Figure could be a good option.
-Figure offers fixed rates1navigates to numbered disclosure, a 100% online application with approval in 5 minutes and funding in 5 days2navigates to numbered disclosure, and loan amounts up to $400,0003navigates to numbered disclosure.
+Figure offers fixed rates1navigates to numbered disclaimer, a 100% online application with approval in 5 minutes and funding in 5 days2navigates to numbered disclaimer, and loan amounts up to $400,0003navigates to numbered disclaimer.